COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 #### Scenario
 Scenario 1:
-team members attempt to view another team’s project progress Then they are denied access and shown a message that said that they have no permission to view the project
+Team members attempt to view another team’s project progress Then they are denied access and shown a message that said that they have no permission to view the project

 Scenario 2: